NEMSLinux/nems-docs/docs/index.rst

 As NEMS Linux continues to grow, our support options are also evolving.
 At present, there are a few key points to keep in mind when seeking support:

 #.
 NEMS Linux is a community-driven project, so the best place to start is usually the community.
 We offer an `official Discord server <https://discord.gg/e9xT9mh>`__ and a `Community Forum <https://forum.nemslinux.com>`__ to help you find what you need.
 #.
 Our lead developer, Robbie Ferguson, is often available via our Discord server.
 That is the best place to reach him directly.
+He is *RobbieF#7136*
 #.
 Users who choose to `support NEMS Linux on Patreon <https://patreon.com/nems>`__ gain access to Patron-exclusive rooms on our Discord server, including #priority-support, which are setup to ding lead developer, Robbie Ferguson, on his phone.
 So in cases where priority support is required, he's usually quite good to reply promptly.

 Corporate Sponsors